 Stan Nance came to Emerson College in 2003 with a wealth of experience in collegiate coaching and administration.
-Initially hired as an assistant athletic director, Stan was promoted to associate director of athletics in 2009.
+Initially hired as an assistant athletic director, Stan was promoted to Sr. Associate Director of Athletics in 2014 after serving two years as the Interim Athletic Director.

 In addition to his recruiting duties, Stan has worn a variety of hats for the department.
 He has been the community service coordinator, extending the department’s outreach throughout Greater Boston.
 Stan has coordinated transportation for Emerson’s 14 varsity teams, been involved in compliance monitoring, worked with the Writing and Academic Resource Center to identify and monitor academically at-risk student-athletes, and has been a student employment coordinator.
 Stan has been the Athletics liaison for Undergraduate Admission, Facilities, Information Technology, Financial Aid, Public Safety, and Institutional Advancement.
 He has also been the contact for Emerson’s fellow athletic consortium members Berklee College of Music and Massachusetts College of Art and Design.